Deep Neural Networks as the Semi-classical Limit of Topological Quantum Neural Networks: The problem of generalisation: TQNN in TQFT

-Relying on this framework, we propose in the next section that generalisation, within the context of classical DNNs, emerges from the optimisation in the semi-classical limit of the TQFT path-integral (states' sum) deployed to estimate the classifier.
-Moreover, topological features, including topological invariants (states’ sum) of the underlying TQFT and graph connectivity of spin-network boundary states, are essential elements to achieve generalisation.
+Relying on this framework, we propose in the next section that generalisation, within the context of standard/classical DNNs, emerges from the optimisation in the semi-classical limit of the TQFT path-integral (state sum), deployed to estimate the classifier, as a direct consequence of the classical path selection at the saddle point.
+Moreover, topological features, including topological invariants (state sums) of the underlying TQFT and graph connectivity of spin-network boundary states, are essential elements to achieve generalisation.
 In fact, as argued in more detail in Section~\ref{sec:Gen_TQNN}, we have that learning corresponds to singling out preferred topologies in the form of resonances in the transition amplitudes.
 These are dominant terms in the partition function induced by the path-integral of the TQFT.

 Change of the graphs' topology is achieved at the (infinite number of quantum) hidden layers by vertices structures implementing the TQNN evolution.
 Through the topological features of the 1- and 2- complexes, the TQNN can capture the topological invariants from the training sets.
-On the other hand, parameter optimisation in the states' sum corresponds to the individuation of the semi-classical limit of the quantum theory: the ``classical'' path is individuated by the extremisation of the action of the theory in the sum over histories; fluctuations around that path still enable to achieve generalisation, as a minimisation of the training error.
+On the other hand, parameter optimisation in the state sums corresponds to the individuation of the semi-classical limit of the quantum theory: the ``classical'' path is individuated by the extremisation of the action of the theory in the sum over histories; fluctuations around that path still enable to achieve generalisation, as a minimisation of the training error.